 For more information on the services offered by our Social Services team, please see the brochure by clicking on the following links below.

-And remember, applying for Extra Help is NOT the same as joining a prescription drug plan.
+Remember, applying for Extra Help is NOT the same as joining a prescription drug plan.
 Whether you qualify for Extra Help or not, you must also enroll in a plan to get prescription drug coverage.
 The amount of Extra Help varies based on your income and resources.